mj-felix/track-my-notes/README.md

 To test APIs run `npm test` but be careful - this will erase the database before and after the test (it only connects to local instance of MongoDB).

-Run `mocha test/*.test.js` if you do not want the database to be erased before and after the test.
+Run `mocha test/*.test.js` if you do not wish the database to be erased before and after the test.

 ## API Specification